Defining policies

 Although the individual country notes differentiate between Maternity, Paternity and Parental leave, the distinction between these types of leave is beginning to blur in some countries, leading to the emergence of a single, generic Parental leave entitlement.
 For example, Germany, Iceland, Norway and Sweden already have a single period of post-natal leave that does not distinguish between the three different kinds of leave; however, one part of this generic post-natal leave can only be taken by mothers and another part only by fathers (‘mother’s quota’ and ‘father’s quota’).

-In a few other countries, although different types of leave with distinct conditions remain, these leaves have been renamed, e.g. ‘Primary Carer’s leave’, ‘Partner’s leave’ and ‘Extended leave’ (New Zealand); ‘Initial Parental leave’, ‘Father’s only Parental leave’ and ‘Additional Parental leave’ (Portugal).
+In a few other countries, although different types of leave, usually with distinct conditions remain, these leaves have been renamed, e.g. ‘Primary Carer’s leave’, ‘Partner’s leave’ and ‘Extended leave’ (New Zealand); ‘Initial Parental leave’, ‘Father’s only Parental leave’ and ‘Additional Parental leave’ (Portugal).

 A further variant that is blurring distinctions is the possibility that part of Maternity leave can be transferred to the father, which may make it seem like a variant of Parental leave (for example, currently in Bulgaria, Croatia, Czech Republic, Poland, Serbia and the UK); in fact, this should be treated as transferable Maternity leave, since the father’s use of leave derives from the mother’s entitlement and her agreement to transfer part of that entitlement.